lam-dan/IBM-Loopback-NodeJS/README.md

 Server is running at http://127.0.0.1:3000
 ```
 Next, you can use the API Explorer to browse your API and make requests at http://localhost:3000/explorer/

+Here are some requests you can try:

+* POST `/todos` with a body of `{ "title": "get the milk" }`
+* GET `/todos/{id}` using the ID you received from your POST, and see if you get your Todo object back.
+* PATCH `/todos/{id}`, using the same ID, with a body of `{ "desc": "need milk for cereal" }`
+That’s it!
+You’ve just created your first LoopBack 4 application!